Rikers Island: Conversion to jail

 The city expressed a desire to open a jail for men on Rikers Island as early as 1908, in order to replace their overburdened and dilapidated jail on Welfare Island, now Roosevelt Island.
 The jail was opened in 1932.
 Landfill continued to be added to the island until 1943, eventually enlarging the original 90 acre island to 415 acre.
 This required the permission of the federal government, since the expansion extended the island's pier line.
 200 acres were also stripped from Rikers to help fill in the new North Beach Airport, which opened in 1939 and was later renamed LaGuardia Airport.

 The net expansion of the island enabled the jail facilities to expand.
 The original penitentiary building, completed in 1935, was called HDM, or the House of Detention for Men.
 It became a maximum security facility called the James A. Thomas Center and closed due to structural issues in 2000.

 In 1922, New York City was banned by the courts from dumping garbage in the ocean.
-Much of it ended up on Rikers Island, even though the island already had 12 mountains of garbage 40 to 130 feet tall.
-Rikers took in 1.5 million cubic yards of additional refuse, more than the amount of dirt displaced by the building of the World Trade Center.
-Since much of the garbage was composed of ash from coal heating and incinerators, there were frequent spontaneous phosphorescent fires, even in the wintertime, in the snow.
-One warden described it in 1934: "At night it is like a forest of Christmas trees – first one little light ... then another, until the whole hillside is lit up with little fires. ...
+Much of it ended up on Rikers Island, though the island already had 12 mountains of garbage 40 to 130 feet tall.
+Rikers took in 1.5 million cubic yards of additional refuse, more than the amount of soil displaced by the building of the World Trade Center.
+Since much of the garbage was composed of ash from coal heating and incinerators, spontaneous phosphorescent fires were frequent, even in the wintertime, in the snow.
+One warden described it in 1934: "At night, it is like a forest of Christmas trees – first one little light ... then another, until the whole hillside is lit up with little fires. ...
 It was beautiful."

-The island was plagued with rats, which at one point were so prevalent that after "poison gas, poison bait, ferocious dogs and pigs" failed to control them, one New Yorker tried to organize a hunting party to kill them off.
+The island was plagued with rats, which at one point were so prevalent that after "poison gas, poison bait, ferocious dogs, and pigs" failed to control them, one New Yorker tried to organize a hunting party to kill them off.
 It took the efforts of city planner Robert Moses, who did not want the unsightly island to be the backdrop for his carefully landscaped 1939 World's Fair, to get the island cleaned up, and have the city's garbage sent elsewhere — ultimately to the Fresh Kills Landfill on Staten Island.